reymon359/how-to-live/docs/First, make it work/index.md

----
-name: 'First make it work, then refactor'
-Categories: ['Productivity', 'Goals', 'Software']
----
-# First make it work, then refactor
+# First, make it work

 I love this one.